PX4/PX4-user_guide/en/config/actuators.md

 The UI is customised for the selected airframe.
 Only motors and/or control surfaces that are relevant to the airframe type are displayed or available to assign.
-If there are no configurable geometry options for a particular frame, this section could conceivably be empty.

 :::note
 Not all aspects of a geometry are necessarily configurable through this interface.